Fill out freight forms

 Bill of Lading (BOL)

-A legal contract between the shipper and the carrier that lists the goods being shipped, their destination, and serves as a receipt for the cargo.
+A legal document between a shipper and a carrier that serves as a contract of carriage and a receipt for the goods being transported.

 Consignee

-The individual or business officially designated as the recipient of the shipment.
+The individual or company designated as the recipient of the shipment at the final destination.

 Air Waybill (AWB)

-A non-negotiable document used for air freight that serves as a receipt for the goods and evidence of the contract of carriage.
+A non-negotiable document used specifically for air freight that acts as a receipt for the goods and a contract between the shipper and the airline.

 Electronic Export Information (EEI)

-The digital data filed through the Automated Export System (AES) used by the U.S. government to track exports and enforce trade laws.
+The digital data filed in the Automated Export System (AES) used by the government to track export statistics and ensure compliance with trade regulations.